zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Physics: Propulsion

+### VehicleLand LockXZRotation
+- Description: Prevents XZ rotation on landvehicles DEBUG ONLY.
+Vehicles will always remain perfectly flat to horizon but this will limit upwards/downwards angular traversal
+- Default Value: False

+### VehicleLand WheelMass
+- Description: The weight per wheel of the vehicle.
+This will allow more traction, but could slow down the vehicle at higher values.
+Experimental only
+- Default Value: 200

+### LandVehicle WheelRadius
+- Description: Wheel radius.
+Larger wheels have more traction.
+But may be less realistic.
+- Default Value: 1

+### LandVehicle ShouldHideWheels
+- Description: Hides the wheel visual as wheels are not perfectly synced.
+- Default Value: False

+### LandVehicle ShouldSyncWheelPositions
+- Description: Toggles syncing of wheels to their actual collider position.
+Can cause desync with tracks.
+- Default Value: False

+### LandVehicle Suspension Distance
+- Description: Distance suspension distance between vehicle position and wheel position.
+Higher values push the vehicle up and make it more bouncy.
+- Default Value: 2.25

+### LandVehicle SuspensionSpring
+- Description: Suspension spring value.
+This will control how much the vehicle bounces when it drops.
+No suspension will be a bit jarring but high suspension can cause lots of screen jump.
+Ensure a higher SuspensionSpringDamper to fix the bounce continuing.
+- Default Value: 35000

+### LandVehicle SuspensionSpringDamper
+- Description: Suspension spring damper value.
+This will control how much the vehicle stops bouncing.
+Higher values must be supplied for higher suspension spring values.
+- Default Value: 1500

+### LandVehicle wheelSuspensionSpringTarget
+- Description: Suspension target.
+Between 0 and 1 it will determine the target spring position.
+This can allow for high suspension but also high targets
+- Default Value: 0.4

 ### Rudder Back Speed
 - Description: Set the Back speed of rudder, this will apply with sails
 - Default Value: 1